Alhadi9/ai-spectrum-sensing-sdr/README.md

 ## Results

-The proposed ANN-based spectrum sensing framework was experimentally validated using a synchronized multi-receiver SDR platform operating under challenging low-SNR conditions.

-The model achieved strong detection performance across multiple signal-to-noise ratios, reaching probabilities of detection of **88.6% at -11 dB**, **80.9% at -13 dB**, and **63.3% at -15 dB**.

-The primary objective of this work was to evaluate the effectiveness of Artificial Neural Networks for spectrum sensing under challenging low-SNR conditions.
-Experimental results demonstrated reliable detection performance, achieving probabilities of detection of 88.6% at -11 dB, 80.9% at -13 dB, and 63.3% at -15 dB.
+The primary objective of this work was to evaluate the effectiveness of Artificial Neural Networks (ANNs) for spectrum sensing under challenging low-SNR conditions.
+The proposed framework achieved probabilities of detection of **88.6% at -11 dB**, **80.9% at -13 dB**, and **63.3% at -15 dB**, demonstrating reliable performance even in highly noisy environments.

-In addition to the ANN evaluation, the impact of receiver diversity was investigated using multiple synchronized SDR receivers.
-Experiments conducted with 2, 4, and 8 antennas showed that increasing the number of receivers further improved detection performance, reaching approximately 81% probability of detection at -15 dB when using 8 synchronized antennas.

-At an SNR of **-15 dB**, the probability of detection improved from approximately **64% with 2 antennas** to **77% with 4 antennas**, and further increased to approximately **81% using 8 antennas**.
+In addition to the ANN evaluation, the impact of receiver diversity was investigated using **2, 4, and 8 synchronized antennas**.
+At **-15 dB**, the probability of detection improved from approximately **64% with 2 antennas** to **77% with 4 antennas**, reaching approximately **81% with 8 antennas**.

-These results demonstrate that combining machine learning with multi-receiver SDR architectures significantly enhances spectrum sensing reliability in noisy environments.
-The observed performance gains highlight the benefits of spatial diversity and confirm the effectiveness of the proposed approach for real-world cognitive radio applications.
+These results demonstrate that combining machine learning with synchronized multi-receiver SDR architectures can significantly enhance spectrum sensing reliability in challenging wireless environments.

 ---